ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 - functions.
 - main code.

-the writing rules used are:
+The writing rules used are:

 - constants use All Upper Case and Separated by _ between each word.
 - functions and variables inside the code use camelCase.